i-love-flamingo/commerce-demo-carotene/Readme.md

 The template is based on: https://github.com/mdbootstrap/Ecommerce-Template-Bootstrap

 The following things have been changed:
-- Markup is transformed to pug and splittet according to atomic design
+- Markup was transformed to pug and split according to atomic design
-- SaSS is used instead of scss (  docker run -it -v "$(pwd)":/workdir unibeautify/sass-convert -R . --from scss --to sass )
+- SASS is used instead of scss (`docker run -it -v "$(pwd)":/workdir unibeautify/sass-convert -R . --from scss --to sass`)

 You can start watch mode with rebuilding the frontend after changes with this command:
 ```